MaxMaker627/Firmware-and-Keys-Installer/README.md

 INSTALLATION:

-Download the latest Relase from https://github.com/MaxMaker627/Firmware-and-Keys-Installer/releases
+1. Download the latest Relase from https://github.com/MaxMaker627/Firmware-and-Keys-Installer/releases

-Unzip the file on the new folder in the yuzu directory, I recommend tu name it `fwki`, that is the project name
+2. Unzip the file on the new folder in the yuzu directory, I recommend to name it `fwki`, that is the project name

-Run `Firmware and Keys installer.exe`
+3. Run `Firmware and Keys installer.exe`

-ATENTION: YOU SHOULD TO HAVE PERMISSIONS TO RUN UNSIGNED POWERSHELL SCRIPTS (You can make it in the Windows Configuration)
+ATTENTION: YOU SHOULD TO HAVE PERMISSIONS TO RUN UNSIGNED POWERSHELL SCRIPTS (You can make it in the Windows Configuration)